Cupolas of Capitalism

 Flat topped Neoterritorial style New Capitol

 built like a great American Indian roundhouse (also known as a Kiva).
 No dome or cupola.
 52 feet tall.
-More info offsite with this official illustrated history of the state's capitol buildings, an official visitors brochure, and a project summary from F.B.T.
+More info offsite with a previous illustrated history of the state's capitol buildings via the Internet Archive, an official visitor's guide, a history and description from santefe.org, and a project summary from F.B.T.
 Architects.

-New York Albany 1867-75, Capitol designed and construction begun / Thomas Fuller.
+1867-75, Capitol designed and construction begun.
+Originally design proposed a domed tower / Thomas Fuller.

-1875-83 / team of Leopold Eidlitz (east and north sides), Henry Hobson Richardson (west and south sides), and Frederick Law Olmsted (landscaping?).
+1875-83, construction continues / team of Leopold Eidlitz (east and north sides), Henry Hobson Richardson (west and south sides), and Frederick Law Olmsted (capitol grounds).
+The team proposes a new domed tower design.

 1911, west side damaged by fire and reconstructed / ? architect.